margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the health insurance providers
 * Grateful for the sounds of the cars and buses
 * Grateful for the scavenger hunt at church
+* Grateful for all the good that goes on in church
+* Grateful for strong people
+* Grateful to be honest
+* Grateful for self-restraint on social media
+* Grateful for English literature
 * Grateful for God with me all the rugged road
 * Grateful for the good present for everyone
 * Grateful for the children’s books
 * Grateful for all the people who have gone through Hopeway
 * Grateful for my friends from other countries
 * Grateful for my Spanish teachers
+* Grateful that it’s not the right relationship
+* Grateful for the homeless shelter
+* Grateful for the girls in STEM mentoring program
+* Grateful for the earth
+* Grateful to identify shapes in buildings
+* Grateful for harmonious coordination
+* Grateful for cousins’ music
+* Grateful or people’s families
+* Grateful or people from USA starting families
+* Grateful for people from DataKind
+* Grateful for the time to study the Spanish language
 * Grateful for teachers
+* Grateful for people who I tutored as a peer
+* Grateful for people in NYC
+* Grateful for people in Norfolk
+* Grateful for the American flag
+* Grateful for people all over the world
+* Grateful for other musicians
+* Grateful for the love in the bank
+* Grateful for EVERFI’s new office space
+* Grateful for something new today going on
+* Grateful for the chords in music I hear
+* Grateful for the nurse today
+* Grateful for people in other countries
+* Grateful for the voice of the comforter
 * Grateful for the musical
 * Grateful for the people in therapy with me
 * Grateful to express a growth mindset